 Things to Keep In Mind:

-- Women get suspicious findings after their first mammogram.
+- Occasionally, women get suspicious findings after their first mammogram.
 But, that’s often because their doctor doesn’t have previous exam results for comparison.

 - Suspicious findings usually aren’t cancer.
 They may just be cysts, dense tissue or the result of an unclear image.